 Whenever someone is diagnosed with a serious medical condition, a doctor will go over all of the medical options they have available.
 When someone has a clotting disorder and a doctor feels that it is serious enough that their life could be in danger, they are frequently offered an IVC filter as a form of treatment.
 This device, however, comes with some serious risks.

-IVC stands for the inferior vena cava, which is the vein which brings deoxygenated blood into the heart.
+IVC stands for the inferior vena cava, which is the vein that brings deoxygenated blood into the heart.
 This vein is one of the largest in the human body.

 Whenever a blood clot is formed, it travels through the arteries and veins until it arrives in a vein that it is simply too small to get through.
 When the clot blocks the flow of blood in that vein, it can cause serious damage to the part of the body the vein is in.
 If the clot travels to the brain or lungs, the patient could die.